Order by December 13th to get your order before Christmas! Shop Now

 The bone broth diet is also not recommended for women who are pregnant or breastfeeding, as well as those following a vegan or vegetarian diet.
 Also note that the diet is intended to be a short-term plan and should not be followed for long periods of time.

-Additionally, keep in mind that not all bone broth is created equal, and it’s important to select a high-quality supplement (if you choose a dietary supplement) to make sure you get the most bang for your buck.
+Additionally, keep in mind that not all bone broth is created equal, and it’s important to select a high-quality supplement (if you choose a dietary supplement) to make sure you get the most bang for your buck, such as Ancient Nutrition's own line of savory bone broth powders.

-- The bone broth diet plan is a meal plan that involves cycling between following a Paleo diet five days per week and partial or intermittent fasting for two days weekly, all while consuming bone broth daily.
+The bone broth diet plan is a meal plan that involves cycling between following a Paleo diet and intermittent fasting, all while consuming bone broth daily.

-- This plan involves having one to three servings of bone broth per day each day, alongside a diet rich in whole, unprocessed foods such as grass-fed meats, wild-caught fish, fresh vegetables and fruits, nuts, seeds, herbs and spices.
+This plan involves having three servings of bone broth each day, alongside a diet rich in whole, unprocessed foods such as grass-fed meats, wild-caught fish, fresh vegetables and fruits, nuts, seeds, herbs and spices.